rebeccabuchholz/uv-docker/README.md

 The project application has an API powered by [FastAPI](https://fastapi.tiangolo.com).

 `uv-docker` can be built and run in the following modes:
-- Production Mode
+- Production
-- Development Mode
+- Development
-- Both Production and Development Modes simultaneously
+- Production and Development simultaneously

 ### Production Mode